Compliance in the pharmaceutical industry: a labyrinth of laws, regulations, directives and standards

 Compliance does not allow for compromise, and requires specialist experts with a deep understanding of business.
 DELTACON is extremely well versed on these matters, and has a long-standing performance record of successful recruitment in the pharmaceutical industry, and in the medical technology and diagnostics fields.

-Thomas Heeger
+By Thomas Heeger